Meal Planning Reimagined

 There is something different about sitting together.
 About opening cookbooks, talking through real weeks, sharing ideas, and thinking clearly in a space that feels calm and intentional.

 A bit of the official background, for those who appreciate it: I hold degrees in Psychology from Penn State and NYU, and I am a Board Certified Holistic Health Practitioner through the Institute for Integrative Nutrition and the American Association of Drugless Practitioners.
-My work is deeply informed by eating psychology, Traditional Chinese Medicine, Ayurveda, nervous system guidance, and years of studying how food intersects with energy, emotion, and family dynamics.
+My work is deeply informed by eating psychology, conscious parenting, Ayurveda, nervous system guidance, and years of studying how food intersects with energy, emotion, and family dynamics.

 But more than anything, I am a mother who has lived this.

-I am committed to bringing a holistic, grounded, and deeply human approach to the way we feed our families and I am honored to open my home for this work.
+I am committed to bringing a holistic, grounded, and deeply human approach to the way we feed our families.

 All sales final